Transgender rights movement: Statistics of oppression

-In a survey conducted by National Center for Transgender Equality and the National Gay and Lesbian Task Force, called "Injustice at Every Turn: A Report of the National Transgender Discrimination Survey", respondents reported that 90% of them had experienced discrimination and harassment in the work place and at school.
+In a survey conducted by National Center for Transgender Equality and the National Gay and Lesbian Task Force, called "Injustice at Every Turn: A Report of the National Transgender Discrimination Survey", respondents reported that 90% of them had experienced discrimination and harassment in the workplace and at school.
 The trans community experiences rates of unemployment that are double the national average.
 Additionally, one out of every twelve trans women, and one out of every eight trans women of color, are physically attacked or assaulted in public.

 Health care

-In 2021 Alabama introduced house bill 1 the Vulnerable Child Compassion and Protection Act make it a felony for doctors to prescribe hormone blockers, delay or prevent puberty, and hormone replacement therapy (HRT).
+In 2021, Alabama introduced House Bill 1, the Vulnerable Child Compassion and Protection Act made it a felony for doctors to prescribe hormone blockers, delay or prevent puberty, and hormone replacement therapy (HRT) for minors.
 Arkansas introduced and passed HB1570 the Save Adolescents from Experimentation (SAFE) act.
-The SAFE act prohibits doctors from treating anyone under the age of 18 with gender-affirming care.
+The SAFE Act prohibits doctors from treating anyone under the age of 18 with gender-affirming care.
 North Carolina SB 514 and Oklahoma SB 676 implement similar medical bans as the previous bills but extend the age restriction to anyone under 21.
-In 2021, 33 states have introduced bills targeted at transgender individuals with the majority of them being similar to previous listed bills, these bills are aimed to limit access to healthcare for transgender individuals and youth.
+In 2021, 33 states introduced bills targeted at transgender individuals, with the majority of them being similar to previously listed bills.
+These bills are aimed at limiting access to healthcare for transgender individuals and youth.